amasoft-dr/cabinets.js/README.md

 Please note when you call **useStore** function it will return multiple important items:

--**actions:** Is an array of all actions functions that will trigger the invocation of a reducer, one of this action must be passed to fire function.
-An action function can take a payload argument with will be passed to the mapper, interceptor and finally to the reducer.
+-**actions:** Is an array of all action functions that will trigger the invocation of a reducer, one of these actions must be passed to the fire function.
+An action function can take a payload argument with will be passed to the mapper, interceptor, and finally to the reducer.

--**fire**: Is a function that will take an action and and will invoke a reducer, if the reducer has associated mappings and interceptors those functions will be called first,then the reducer.
+-**fire**: Is a function that will take an action and and will invoke a reducer, if the reducer has associated mappings and interceptors those functions will be called first, then the reducer.

--**subscribe**: It's a function that will register a callback  so **cabinets.js** could notify when the state has changed, cabinetss.js will pass the current state to the callback.(It is very convinience to use subscribe function with for example rect *useState => setState* so, when state change component will re-render.
-This technique is use in cabinets-react.js).
+-**subscribe**: It's a function that will register a callback  so **cabinets.js** could notify when the state has changed, cabinetss.js will pass the current state to the callback.(It is very convenient to use subscribe function with for example rect *useState => setState* so, when state change component will re-render.
+This technique is used in cabinets-react.js).
 Subscribe takes another argument;
    an array of dependencies, very useful when  partial object state change subscription is required. e.g if you have a state called app and **app** has a property called **userInfo**, so you can subscribe your callback to execute it only if **userInfo** has changed, so you could update your NavBar info only if this prop changed.

 -**getState:** It's a function that gives you the current state for the store specified in the **useStore** function.